GeoscienceAustralia/ptha/misc/SW_WA_2021_2024/Greater_Perth/multidomain_design/README.md

-## Example of the logic to seting-up complicated nesting:
+## Example of the logic to setting up complicated nesting:
 --------------------------------------------------------

 It requires care to setup nesting while respecting the SWALS constraint that,